(Revised January 2023)

 VII.
 Dissertation Proposal

-IX.
+VIII.
 The Language of the Dissertation

-X. The Scope of the Dissertation
+IX.
+The Scope of the Dissertation

 The dissertation committee will consist of one advisor and two additional committee members.
-The dissertation advisor is required to be a core member of the Spanish and Portuguese Department faculty.
-External co-advisors will be permitted only in extraordinary cases and with the approval of the primary advisor and the DGS.
+The dissertation advisor is required to be a ladder faculty member of the Department of Spanish and Portuguese.
+Co-advisors from other departments at Princeton will be permitted only in extraordinary cases and with the approval of the primary advisor and the DGS.
+The dissertation advisor will usually be the first examiner of the student’s General Examination.
+The composition of the dissertation committee is a matter to be arranged by the student with their advisor.
+Timely progress on the dissertation is a prerequisite for readmission and for financial aid.

-- Chapter One: by December, 4th year.
+- Chapter One, completed by December of the 4th year.

-- Chapter Two: by May, 4th year.
+- Chapter Two, completed by May of the 4th year.

-- Chapter Three: by September, 5th year.
+- Chapter Three, completed by September of the 5th year.

-- Chapter Four: by February, 5th year.
+- Chapter Four, completed by February of the 5th year.

-- Final Version: by May, 5th year.
+- Final full version, completed by May of the 5th year.

-XI.
-Final Public Oral Dissertation Defense
+X. Final Public Oral Dissertation Defense

 Please read the Graduate School guidelines on how to prepare for the FPO.

-The FPO consists of the following three parts: 1-a brief (thirty-minute) presentation by the candidate of the dissertation in English, Spanish, or Portuguese; 2-an examination by the three principal examiners; and 3-questions by other Faculty in attendance.
+The FPO consists of the following three parts: 1-a brief (thirty-minute) presentation by the candidate of the dissertation in English, Spanish, or Portuguese; 2-an examination by the three principal examiners; and 3-questions by other faculty in attendance.
 The exercise usually lasts an hour and a half.
-The Final Public Oral is open to all members of the University community, and graduate students are welcome to attend.
+The Final Public Oral Defense is open to all members of the University community, and graduate students are welcome to attend.

-XII.
+XI.
 Graduate Liaison Committee

 Each year the graduate students will choose a Graduate Liaison Committee composed of one representative from the first, second, and third years who will serve as the communicators for graduate student concerns.
 These representatives will meet with the DGS once per semester, but also whenever issues of immediate concern arise.